Ceritalah: Unleashing the power of blockchain with cultural heritage NFTs

 Why It Matters

-Once the pride and joy of Penangites, Penang Hokkien has now become faint whispers at markets and hawker centres, spoken mainly by the older generation.However, it faces the risk of disappearing due to shifting cultural priorities, the dominance of global languages, and the declining number of young speakers.
+Once the pride and joy of Penangites, Penang Hokkien has now become a faint whisper at markets and hawker centres, spoken mainly by the older generation.
+It faces the risk of disappearing completely due to shifting language ideologies and the change of medium of instruction in education.
 By celebrating Hokkien’s rich heritage and stories, we aim to contribute to its preservation for future generations.

-Through this partnership, we’re using NFTs to amplify the voices of Hokkien speakers and raise awareness about the importance of preserving this vital piece of Penang’s cultural fabric.Together with the Penang Hokkien Association, we’re creating digital collections that honour the vibrancy of Hokkien and ensure its stories continue to be shared and appreciated for generations to come.
+Through this partnership, we’re using NFTs to amplify both written and spoken Hokkien and raise awareness about the importance of preserving the language.
+Together with the Hokkien Language Association of Penang, we’re creating digital collections that honour the vibrancy of Hokkien and ensure its stories continue to be shared and appreciated for generations to come.

 What is an NFT?